+^aThe means presented in this table will not match those from similarly-named variables included in the public-use data files or used in published reports.
+The variables shown in this table were created for the purpose of developing weights and are coded differently, or if they are recode variables, they may reflect pre-imputation values They are shown in this table for the purpose of comparing different versions of weights as described in the table column titles.
 After trimming the extreme weights, the cases that had not been trimmed had their weights increased such that the sum of the weights within each cell was still equal to the population control total.
-If N{g} denotes the population count in cell g , the set of cases that are trimmed are denoted T , and the weight for case i in group g after trimming is denoted W{gi} , then the procedure was to reweight the cases that were not trimmed within the cell to equal the population count minus the sum of the trimmed weights.
-This is done by multiplying each weight in cell g that was not trimmed by a constant: $k_g = \frac{N_g - \sum{i \in T} w{gi}}{\sum{i \in T} w{gi}}$.
+If N_g denotes the population count in cell g, the set of cases that are trimmed are denoted T, and the weight for case i in group g after trimming is denoted W{gi} , then the procedure was to reweight the cases that were not trimmed within the cell to equal the population count minus the sum of the trimmed weights.
+This was done by multiplying each weight in cell g that was not trimmed by a constant: $k_g = \frac{N_g - \sum{i \in T} w{gi}}{\sum{i \neq T} w{gi}}$.
 If any weight was increased above the specified level for trimming the weights, the trimming and re-post-stratification steps were repeated until no weight exceeded the specified limits.

-10 Final Weight
+10. Final Weights

-The final weight is a combination of the procedures described in the report for developing the selection weight, nonresponse adjustments, and post-stratification adjustment factors.
+The final weight (WGT2017_2019) for the 2017-2019 NSFG is a combination of the procedures described in the report for developing the selection weight, nonresponse adjustments, and post-stratification adjustment factors, based on population control totals for July 2018.
 The trimmed weight includes an additional trimming and post-stratification procedure.
-Variance estimation examples using the two-year weight for 2015-2017 can be found on the web page "2015-2017 NSFG: Public-Use Data Files, Codebooks, and Documentation" under "Variance Estimation Examples".
-A four-year weight was also created to enable analyses that combine data from 2015-2017 with data from 2013-2015.
-These four-year weights reflect the probabilities of selection for units over that four-year interval, nonresponse adjustments, and post-stratification factors.
-The four-year weights were post-stratified to estimated population totals as of July 1, 2015.
-A six-year weights reflect the probabilities of select the probabilities of selection for units over that four-year weights were post-stratified to estimated population totals as of July 1, 2015.
-A six-year weights reflect the probabilities of selection for units over that six-year interval, nonresponse adjustments, and post-stratification factors for that time period.
-The six-year weights werepost-stratified to estimated population totals as of July 1, 2014.
-See the 2015-2017 NSFG User's Guide, Appendix 2, SAS and STATA Syntax Guidelines for Combining Data Across File Releases for program statements in SAS and Stata and guidance for combining NSFG data across survey years and applying these weights.
-Table 10 lists each variable and gives a short description.
+Variance estimation examples using the two-year weight for 2017-2019

+NSFG can be found on the web page "2017-2019 NSFG: Public-Use Data Files, Codebooks, and Documentation" under "Variance Estimation Examples."

+Since the release of the 2013-2015 NSFG, a total of six new combined-file weights for four-, six-, and eightyear datasets were also created to enable analyses that combine data from prior releases.
+For all possible four-, six-, and eight-year intervals across 2011-2019, these weights reflect probabilities of selection, nonresponse adjustments, and post-stratification factors.
+See the NSFG webpage for Combined Files for guidance on combining NSFG data across the 2011-2019 survey period and applying these weights.
+Table 10 lists each NSFG weight variable and gives a short description.
+All include the following components: a base selection weight, nonresponse adjustment, and a post-stratification adjustment factor.
+All have had extreme values trimmed and then been re-post-stratified to population control totals based on the indicated date.